mdmadonna/LargeFileViewer/README.md

 # LargeFileViewer

 The Large File Viewer will allow you to view very large files using a minimum amount of memory.
 The program is designed specifically to run on Windows and view standard  text files with consistent line endings.
-It was originally useded to view very large log files, database dumps, etc. We use it to view text files up to 10-20GB.
+It was originally used to view very large log files, database dumps, etc. We use it to view text files up to 10-20GB.

 Key points regarding the program: